embetrix/swupdate/doc/source/handlers.rst

 The property `create-destination` can be set to the string `true` to have swupdate create the destination path before extraction.

+The property `clean-destination` can be set to the string `true` to have swupdate clean the destination path before extraction.

 ::

                 files: (